BitBoxSwiss/bitbox-base/docs/support/prometheus.md

 ### Installation

-The Prometheus is downloaded directly from the GitHub releases page and checked against a hardcoded checksum.
+Prometheus is downloaded directly from the GitHub releases page and checked against a hardcoded checksum.
 The `.tar.gz` archive is extracted, its content copied to various system locations and proper ownerwhip is set while building the Armbian image.

 ```bash